aniket-nath/aniket-nath.github.io/_portfolio/portfolio-5.md

 ### References
 1. Vainshtein, S. I. & Cattaneo, F. Nonlinear Restrictions on Dynamo Action.
 The Astrophysical Journal 393, 165 (1992).
 2. Shukurov, A., Sokoloff, D., Subramanian, K. & Brandenburg, A. Galactic dynamo and helicity losses through fountain flow.
 A&A 448, L33–L36 (2006).
-3. Shukurov, A., Sokoloff, D., Subramanian, K. & Brandenburg, A. Galactic dynamo and helicity losses through fountain flow.
-A&A 448, L33–L36 (2006).
-4. Rodrigues, L. F. S., Chamandy, L., Shukurov, A., Baugh, C. M. & Taylor, A. R. Evolution of galactic magnetic fields.
+3. Rodrigues, L. F. S., Chamandy, L., Shukurov, A., Baugh, C. M. & Taylor, A. R. Evolution of galactic magnetic fields.
 Monthly Notices of the Royal Astronomical Society 483, 2424–2440 (2019).